rahim-jr/Broadcast-Server/README.md

 ### Real-time Communication
 - Uses WebSocket for instant message delivery
 - Maintains persistent connections for real-time updates
-- Handles connection/disconnection events
+- Handles connection/disconnection events gracefully
+- Broadcasts messages to all connected clients except sender

 ### User Management
-- Automatically assigns random names from a predefined list
+- Automatically assigns random names from a predefined list of 100+ unique names
-- Tracks online users
+- Tracks online users and manages connections
+- Recycles names when users disconnect
+- Provides fallback "Guest" names if all predefined names are used
-- Manages user sessions
+- Each user gets a unique animated avatar icon

 ### Message Handling
-- Supports text messages
+- Supports text messages with real-time delivery
-- Includes sender information
+- Includes sender information and timestamps
-- Displays message timestamps
+- Displays message timestamps in HH:MM format
 - Auto-scrolls to latest messages
+- Clean message bubbles with different colors for sent/received messages

 ## 🤝 Contributing